Last article update: September 15th, 2021 (11:00 pm)

 An electric pump alleviates the inconvenience and strain of inflating your boats and kayaks.
 They are relatively easy to use: Plug it in, turn it on, and watch as it easily inflates your boat.
 Electric pumps save you energy and time in blowing up your inflatables.

 However, there is are also downsides in using this efficient little tool.

 For starters, an electric pump will need a power source.
 Most of them need a wall outlet, but some can be powered by cigarette lighters or even car batteries.
 Some of them even feature a rechargeable battery.
 This being the case, you cannot be assured that there will always be an available power source for your electric pump.

-Next, electric pumps alone cannot inflate your inflatable boats and kayaks to its 100% capacity.
+Next, cheaper electric pumps cannot inflate your inflatable boats and kayaks to their 100% capacity.
 This is due to its lack of the required pressure power.
-You will find yourself having to top the chambers up with air from a manual pump in the end.
+You may find yourself having to top the chambers up with air from a manual pump in the end.

 Manual pumps are further divided into two (2) categories.

 A foot pump, as the name suggests, has to be pumped using your foot.
 This kind of manual pump is what usually comes with your purchased inflatable boat.
 You can buy foot pumps at any retailer basically.

 Meanwhile, hand pumps require you to pump using your arms.
 For many manual pump users, hand pumps are the preferred tool over foot pumps.
 This is because foot pumps usually take more time to inflate because of the limited air output they can produce.
 Hence, we will be focusing more on hand pumps in this article.